celluloid-player/celluloid/README.md

 case of conflict with default keybindings, keybindings defined in external file will be given priority.

+## Contributing Translations

+GNOME MPV uses [Zanata](https://zanata.org) to coordinate translations.
+You can find GNOME MPV's page [here](https://translate.zanata.org/zanata/iteration/view/gnome-mpv/master).
+If you'd like to add a new language, open an issue on GitHub.

 ## License

 GNOME MPV is free software: you can redistribute it and/or modify